-Novel object recognition is a highly validated test for recognition memory.
-It can be used to test the efficacy of memory enhancing compounds, the (negative) effects of certain other compounds on memory, or the influence of genetics or age on memory among other things.
+Novel object recognition (NOR) is a highly validated test for recognition memory.
+It is mostly used to test the efficacy of memory enhancing compounds, the (negative) effects of certain other compounds on memory, or the influence of genetics or age on memory.

-The basic idea is straightforward: the rat or mouse is exposed to two or more objects, and gets to explore these for a while.
+The basic idea of novel object testing is straightforward: the rat or mouse is exposed to two or more objects, and gets to explore these for a while.
 Then, one of the objects is replaced by another object.
 If the subject's memory is functioning normally, they spend more time exploring this novel object than exploring the familiar object(s).
-If the exploration of all objects is the same, this behavior can be interpreted as a memory deficit.
+If the exploration of all objects is the same, this behavior can be a sign of a memory deficit.

 For home cage novel object testing, our PhenoTyper offers the perfect setup.
 It includes (IR) lights, a camera, and stimuli in the top unit and can also be easily equipped with equipment for other tests.
 PhenoTyper is powered by EthoVision XT, for video tracking and the control of the built-in stimuli.

 Video tracking with Noldus mazes